jorol/SWIB2014-Catmandu/Catmandu.md

 ## LibreCat

-... is an open collaboration of the three university libraries of Lund, Gent and Bielefeld
+... is an open collaboration of the three university libraries of **Bielefeld**, **Gent** and **Lund**

+... joined by developers of other institutions

 ## Catmandu

-... provide the open source set of programming components to build up digital libraries and research services
+... provides an open source set of programming components to build up digital libraries and research services

-... import data from various sources

-... map the fields to a common data model

-... store/index data in databases or search engines

-... export data in various formats
+... supports "Extract, Transform, Load" (ETL) processes

 ## Catmandu - core concepts